szabgab/best-practices-for-data-scientists-using-python/README.md

 * As much as possible make the code in a way that includes the story instead of commenting.
 * Comment where necessary (explain why you made a certain decision in the code)
 * refactoring, that implies automated unit and integration testing
-* Remove old code (don't leave commented out old code around, you have version control if you need to fo back and look at it again)
+* Remove old code (don't leave commented out old code around, you have version control if you need to go back and look at it again)

 * Make people re-read their own code a few months after they wrote it and let them refactor it!
 * Frequently switch people between projects so they will need to read and understand each others code.